USS Sealion (SS-315)

 She is sometimes referred to as Sealion II, because her first skipper, Lieutenant Commander Eli Thomas Reich, was a veteran of the first Sealion (SS-195), serving on her when she was lost at the beginning of World War II.
-USS Sealion was the only US and Allied submarine responsible for the sinking of an enemy battleship during the Second World War.
+Sealion was the only US and Allied submarine that sank an enemy battleship during the Second World War.

 Her keel was laid down on 25 February 1943 by the Electric Boat Company of Groton, Connecticut.
 She was launched on 31 October 1943 sponsored by Mrs. Emory S. Land, and commissioned on 8 March 1944.

 World War II

 Following the shakedown, Sealion, assigned to Submarine Division 222 (SubDiv 222), sailed for the Pacific and arrived at Pearl Harbor on 17 May 1944.
 Further training occupied the next three weeks, and on 8 June, she headed west on her first war patrol.
 Sailing with Tang, she stopped off at Midway Atoll on 12 June, glanced off a whale on 15 June, and on 22 June, transited Tokara Strait to enter the East China Sea.
 On 23 June, she and Tang took up stations in the Ōsumi Islands, an island group to the south of Kyūshū.
 That afternoon, Sealion unsuccessfully conducted her first attack, then underwent her first depth charging.
 On 24 June, Tinosa joined the two submarines; and the group moved northward to patrol the approaches to Sasebo.
 Patrolling in adjacent lanes, the submarines contacted a convoy on 25 June, but Sealion lost depth control on reaching attack position and was unable to fire.

 From the Sasebo area, the submarines moved toward the Korean peninsula.
 On 28 June, Sealion caught and sank a Japanese naval transport, Sansei Maru, in the Tsushima Island area; then continued on into the Korean archipelago.
 On 30 June, she used her deck guns to sink a sampan, and, with the new month, July, she moved closer to the China coast to patrol the approaches to Shanghai.

-On the morning of 6 July, Sealion intercepted a convoy south of the Four Sisters Islands and, at 04:47 commenced firing torpedoes at two merchantmen in the formation.
+On the morning of 6 July, Sealion intercepted a convoy south of the Four Sisters Islands and, at 04:47 commenced firing torpedoes at two merchant ships in the formation.
 Within minutes, Setsuzan Maru sank, and the convoy scattered.
 Sealion retired to the northeast to evade the convoy's escort, a destroyer, as it began its search for the submarine.
 At 06:00, the destroyer closed Sealion, and the submarine launched four torpedoes at the warship.
 All missed.
 An hour later enemy aircraft joined the search which was continued until mid-afternoon, and Sealion escaped unscathed.